hdShang/arxiv-daily/docs/cs-CL/2025-09-17/papers/250913702v1-dscc-hs-a-dynamic-self-reinforcing-framework-for-hallucination-suppr.md

 ---
 layout: default
-title: DSCC-HS: A Dynamic Self-Reinforcing Framework for Hallucination Suppression in Large Language Models
+title: "DSCC-HS: A Dynamic Self-Reinforcing Framework for Hallucination Suppression in Large Language Models"
 ---

 # DSCC-HS: A Dynamic Self-Reinforcing Framework for Hallucination Suppression in Large Language Models